The 65 Best Cover Songs of All Time

 "You're No Good" by Linda Ronstadt (originally by Dee Dee Warwick)

-One of the most prolific artists of the 1970s, Linda Ronstadt gave this someone-done-me-wrong song a sinister edge as she weaved through her many moods, supported by Motown-like backup vocals.
-Others have recorded Dee Dee Warwick's poppy jingle, but none come close to Ronstadt's.
+One of the most prolific artists of the 1970s, Ronstadt gave this someone-done-me-wrong song a sinister edge as she weaved through her many moods, supported by Motown-like backup vocals.
+Others have recorded Dee Dee Warwick's poppy jingle, but no other version comes close to Ronstadt's.